Get GPU credit, spin up an H100, start mining PEARL in under 5 minutes. Exclusive perks below ↓

-Pearl is a Proof-of-Useful-Work blockchain — instead of brute-force SHA-256 hashing, miners run large language model inference on a GPU and submit the model outputs as proof of work.
+PEARL is a Proof-of-Useful-Work blockchain.
+Instead of brute-force SHA-256 hashing, miners run large language model inference on a GPU.
 Same security guarantees as Bitcoin's PoW, but the compute does something useful.
-Below: what hardware you need, where to get GPU credit, and where to start.
+Block reward ~2,845 PEARL every ~60 seconds.
+Read the full PoUW explainer →

 Pearl mining uses vLLM as its inference backend, which sets a hard hardware floor: